 - U7-U8: 5:00pm - 6:00pm

 - ** U4 (Little Kickers) will practice just on Saturdays from 9:00am - 10:00am.

 Games are played on Saturday’s beginning September 25th and finishing on December 14th.
 We will break for Thanksgiving.
 Players will not be assigned to an individual team but games will be played on Saturday mornings.
 Games will be structured in a 3v3 or 4v4 U6’s, 4v4 or 5v5 U8’s and 6v6’s U10’s-U12’s.
 Contingent on ability for player numbers.

 Example purposes only- All U6’s will play at 9:00 am and All U8’s, U10’s-U12’s will play at 10:00 am.
 Game times will be set by the second practice.

 Regardless of the level of soccer skills, each player will be given the opportunity to play a minimum of 50% of the total playing time, with equal playing time for all players being the intended goal of the program.
 Players arriving late to a game can expect to participate in 50% of the remaining playing time.

-The soccer goals and other related equipment are the property of CSC and were obtained at considerable expense.
+The soccer goals and other related equipment are the property of the club and were obtained at considerable expense.
 We can do a lot more with the limited funds we receive from registration fees and local sponsorships if we don’t have to continuously replace this equipment.

 Rain does not automatically cancel soccer games.
 Games and practices are only cancelled due to unplayable field conditions, thunder and lighting.
-The league will do its best to provide field status information via the league’s website.
+The club will do its best to provide field status information.